Domain Group: History

 It was founded by Fairfax Media, when the publisher branded their real-estate sections in print with the Domain brand and first established an online presence in 1999.
 Until Domain was listed as a public company on the Australian Securities Exchange, it was its wholly owned subsidiary for eighteen years.

 In February 2015, the Australian Financial Review published an article highlighting Credit Suisse analyst expectations of a likely float of the Domain in the future, and attributed an AUD $1.3 billion valuation to the group.

-On February 21, 2017, trading in Fairfax shares was suspended until half yearly results and an announcement of intent to turn Domain into a listed entity were announced.
+On 21 February 2017, trading in Fairfax shares was suspended until half yearly results and an announcement of intent to turn Domain into a listed entity were announced.
 Domain Group was widely seen to "prop up" Fairfax revenues, as the company's publishing divisions were struggling.

 Domain Group began trading on the Australian Securities Exchange on 16 November 2017.
 Having acquired a 20% shareholding in the firm, CoStar Group launched a takeover offer in February 2025.

-In May 2025, CoStar entered an agreement to acquire 100% of the firm for A$3 billion.
+In May 2025, CoStar Group entered an agreement to acquire 100% of the firm for A$3 billion.
 On August 27, CoStar announced that it had completed the purchase of the Australian company.

 Portfolio

 The Domain Group is best known for its real-estate portal domain.com.au, which is Australia's second largest real-estate marketing business, with 90% market penetration.
-It competes directly with market leader REA Group, running realestate.com.au, which is majority-owned by Nine rival News Corp Australia.
+It competes directly with market leader REA Group, running realestate.com.au, which is majority-owned by News Corp Australia.

 As of August 2023, the Domain Group consists of a portfolio of businesses including but not limited to: